 3.1.1 Regular Meetings

 Regular meetings are closed to the public and are held to conduct the work of the RZERC.
 Regular meetings are held periodically via teleconference with appropriate supporting technology for recording and managing the meeting.
+The Committee will meet as frequently as necessary, with at least one meeting per calendar year.
+In-person regular meetings may be held at ICANN meetings or other venues as deemed appropriate.

 Participation in regular meetings shall normally be limited to Committee members and ICANN support staff.
 The Committee may, from time-to-time, invite experts or other relevant individuals to participate in its regular meetings.

-The Committee will meet as frequently as necessary, with at least one meeting per calendar year.
-Regular meetings may be called upon no less than fourteen (14) days notice by either (i) the RZERC Chair or (ii) any two members of the Committee acting together.
-Meetings to address urgent issues may be called in a manner calculated to provide as much notice as possible to the members of the Committee.
-Meetings may take place with remote participation (using appropriate technology) or in-person.
-Email discussions do not constitute meetings.

-Staff will send out an agenda of the meeting at least 10 days before the meeting is scheduled to occur.
-The draft agenda will include expected formal action (if any) and participation information.

-In-person regular meetings may be held at ICANN meetings or other venues as deemed appropriate.

 3.1.2 Executive Meetings